It

 family and friends with gorgeous pieces of art, but she is beginning an

-endeavor with her new clay-throwing partners in crime to market
+endeavor with her new clay-throwing partners in crime to market these

 unbelievable vessel sinks to architectural design firms.